Cola Cao: Marketing

-Online Controversy and Coverage
+Public image

 The companies Nesquik and Cola Cao have been closely compared to each other online.
 However on March 31, 2016 a parody Cola Cao Twitter page sparked an argument with a parody Spanish Twitter page.
 Cola Cao said about how they "have a song" but questioned what Nesquik has instead, "a talking rabbit".
 The Nesquik account later swore and commented on the signature bits.
 This resulted in the official pages of the two brands along with companies like Nestlé clarifying the correct and verified company pages.

-The OCU also compared the two brands to help to close the arguments online directed at which brand is better.
-They compared the cocoa contents and added fibers of the two brands and according to the OCU concluded that although other companies provided higher quality chocolate sources, Cola Cao placed 4th: higher than Nesquik.
-People on Twitter and Facebook argue about which is better and try to bring everyday evidence to suggest that one company has a new product which makes it better than the next; and this has quickly spread onto the local news.
-For example, on July 6, 2020 McDonald's released the Cola Cao McFlurry which people have used as arguments against Nesquik, questioning if the company have this or not.
+The OCU, a member organization of Euroconsumers, compared the two brands to help to close the arguments online directed at which brand is better.
+They compared the cocoa contents and added fibers of the two brands and the OCU concluded that, although other companies provided higher quality chocolate sources, Cola Cao placed 4th: higher than Nesquik.
+People on Twitter and Facebook argue about which is better and try to bring everyday evidence to suggest that one company has a new product which makes it better than the other; and this has quickly spread onto the local news.
+For example, on July 6, 2020 McDonald's released the Cola Cao McFlurry which people have used as arguments against Nesquik, questioning if the company has this or not.